 - Bring the Scout being recognized to the front.
 (You might choose to have an appropriate individual serve as an escort.
 If decided, parents can also be invited to come forward.)

-- Describe what can lie ahead of the recipient relative to his present achievement.
+- Describe what can lie ahead of the recipient relative to their present achievement.
 (Give some perspective as to how this specific accomplishment fits into a bigger picture and what new opportunities are available.)

 - Have the recipient face the audience and invite everyone to applaud.